Victor Glushkov

+Biography

 He was born in Rostov-on-Don, Russian SFSR, in the family of a mining engineer.
-Glushkov graduated from Rostov State University in 1948, and in 1952 proposed solutions to Hilbert's fifth problem and defended his thesis in Moscow State University.
+Glushkov graduated from Rostov State University in 1948, and in 1952 proposed solutions to Hilbert's fifth problem and defended his thesis at Moscow State University.

-In 1956 he began working with computers and worked in Kyiv as a Director of the Computational Center of the Academy of Science of Ukraine.
-In 1958 he became a member of the Communist Party.
-In 1962 Glushkov established the famous Institute of Cybernetics of the National Academy of Science of Ukraine and became its first Director.
+In 1956, he began working with computers and worked in Kiev as a Director of the Computational Center of the Academy of Science of Ukraine.
+In 1958, he became a member of the Communist Party.
+In 1962, Glushkov established the famous Institute of Cybernetics of the National Academy of Science of Ukraine and became its first director.

 He made contributions to the theory of automata.
-He and his followers (Kapitonova, Letichevskiy and other) successfully applied that theory to enhance construction of computers.
-His book on that topic "Synthesis of Digital Automata" became well known.
-For that work, he was awarded the Lenin Prize in 1964 and elected as a Member of the Academy of Science of USSR.
+He and his followers (Kapitonova, Letichevskiy and others) successfully applied that theory to enhance construction of computers.
+His book on that topic Synthesis of Digital Automata became well known.
+For that work, he was awarded the Lenin Prize in 1964 and elected as a member of the Soviet Academy of Sciences.

-He greatly influenced many other fields of theoretical computer science (including the theory of programming and artificial intelligence) as well as its applications in the USSR.
+He greatly influenced many other fields of theoretical computer science (including the theory of programming and artificial intelligence) as well as its applications in the Soviet Union.
 He published nearly 800 printed works.

 One of his great practical goals was the creation of the National Automated System for Computation and Information Processing (OGAS), consisting of a computer network to manage the allocation of resources and information among organizations in the national economy, which would represent a higher form of socialist planning than the extant centrally planned economy.
 This ambitious project was ahead of its time, first being proposed and modeled in 1962.
 It received opposition from many senior Communist Party leaders who felt the system threatened Party control of the economy.
-By the early 1970s official interest in this system ended.
+By the early 1970s, official interest in this system had ended.

-Glushkov founded a Kyiv-based Chair of Theoretical Cybernetics and Methods of Optimal Control at the Moscow Institute of Physics and Technology in 1967 and a Chair of Theoretical Cybernetics at Kyiv State University in 1969.
+Glushkov founded the Chair of Theoretical Cybernetics and Methods of Optimal Control at the Moscow Institute of Physics and Technology in 1967, and the Chair of Theoretical Cybernetics at Kiev State University in 1969.

-The Institute of Cybernetics of National Academy of Science of Ukraine, which he created, is named after him.
+The Institute of Cybernetics of the National Academy of Science of Ukraine, which he created, is named after him.